+The Chatham Candy Manor was founded in 1955 by Naomi Louise Turner.
 She was an entrepreneur, far ahead of her time, charming, independent, beautiful and totally eccentric.
-She and I would arrive in Chatham around the first of July.
-I'm sure we made quite a picture in our yellow push-button drive Desoto station wagon filled to the brim with candy making supplies, card tables, sheets and a couple of old battered suitcases.
-We'd set up the card tables, cover the tables with the sheets, make a batch of fudge and dip some chocolates and be open for business by the 4th of July - the official start of "the season" here in Chatham.
+She and her daughter, Naomi would arrive in Chatham around the first of July in her yellow push-button drive Desoto station wagon filled to the brim with candy making supplies, card tables, sheets and a couple of old battered suitcases.
+They would set up the card tables, cover the tables with the sheets, make a batch of fudge and dip some chocolates and be open for business by the 4th of July - the official start of "the season" in Chatham.

 They used to sleep in the back room of the store or in the back of the station wagon, like true entrepreneurs, in hopes of making enough money by August to rent a house for the month.
 Naomi made all the candy according to old family recipes and thrived on the joyful contact with her customers.
 She filled the store with an air of fun and excitement - "putting on a show," she called it.
 On the day after Labor Day, they'd pack up and move on.

 After Naomi’s passing, the Chatham Candy Manor was left in the very capable hands of Naomi “Dutchie” Turner, and her husband David Veach.
 They took the Chatham Candy Manor from what was a seasonal summer business into a year round business that only closed for one day of the year (Christmas Day).
 The transition of Seasonal to Year Round business was quite challenging given the seasonal fluctuations and Naomi found herself dipping chocolate at all hours of the night while Dave had to package them up and ship them out the following day.

 With Naomi and Dave’s hard work, the Chatham Candy Manor has grown up, evolved into a unique and highly respected business celebrated for unprecedented quality, extraordinary customer service, artistry in chocolate and social responsibility in the community.